You are viewing the development docs which are in progress. For the latest stable documentation, click here.

 Repository structure

-Kairos uses earthly as a build system instead of Makefiles.
+Kairos uses Docker as a build system instead of Makefiles.
 This ensures that despite the environment you should be able to build Kairos seamlessly.
-To track external packages (like kernels, additional binaries, and so on) which follow their own versioning luet is used and there is a separate repository with package building specifications.
+To track specific packages, like Immucore or the Kairos’ Agent which follow their own versioning and cadence, the Kairos Framework is used.
+Using luet, the Framework includes a snapshot of multiple versions built for Kairos.

 Build Kairos